 - Failover Recovery: The Failover Recovery option is used to recover protected virtual machines to AWS in the event of an actual disaster.
 Failover Recovery ensures that your virtual environment is failed over successfully with a minimal downtime during the disaster.

 To configure virtual machines for the Failover Recovery mode, you must preconfigure failover settings for your virtual machines.
 For more information about configuring Failover Recovery settings for your virtual machines, see Add failover settings for DR plan.

-The Failover Testing option is used to test that the virtual machines are recovered at the recovery site as expected.
+- Failover Testing: The Failover Testing option is used to test that the virtual machines are recovered at the recovery site as expected.
 This operation creates test virtual machines based on the preconfigured virtual machine failover settings specified in the DR plan.
 Phoenix recommends you to run Failover Testing on your virtual environment periodically to demonstrate your failover setup and identify any possible issues that can occur in the event of an actual disaster.
 For more information about configuring Failover Test settings for your virtual machines, see Add failover settings for DR plan.

-DRaaS Failover considerations
+DRaaS failover considerations

 - For Failover Recovery and Test setups, you should separately configure failover settings.
-You can configure failover settings at DR plan-level and at individual virtual machine-level.
-Depending upon the type selected for failover, instance is launched using the corresponding settings.
+You can configure failover settings at DR plan-level and individual virtual machine-level.
+Depending upon the type selected for failover, the instance is launched using the corresponding settings.

 - After you initiate failover for virtual machines, you can check the status of the launched EC2 instances in the Failover History tab.